TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/rstudio.md

 # RStudio on Azure Databricks

-## **Recommended steps**
+## **Recommended Steps**

 Below are details on using RStudio on Azure Databricks:

-* Ensure you meet all the [requirements](https://docs.azuredatabricks.net/spark/latest/sparkr/rstudio.html#requirements).
+* Ensure you meet all the [requirements](https://docs.azuredatabricks.net/spark/latest/sparkr/rstudio.html#requirements)
-* If you want to setup RStudio Server Open Source, refer to [these](https://docs.azuredatabricks.net/spark/latest/sparkr/rstudio.html#get-started-with-rstudio-server-open-source) instructions.
+* If you want to setup RStudio Server Open Source, refer to [these](https://docs.azuredatabricks.net/spark/latest/sparkr/rstudio.html#get-started-with-rstudio-server-open-source) instructions
-* If you want to setup RStudio Server Open Source, refer to [these](https://docs.azuredatabricks.net/spark/latest/sparkr/rstudio.html#get-started-with-rstudio-server-pro) instructions.
+* If you want to setup RStudio Server Open Source, refer to [these](https://docs.azuredatabricks.net/spark/latest/sparkr/rstudio.html#get-started-with-rstudio-server-pro) instructions

-## **Recommended documents**
+## **Recommended Documents**

 * [RStudio on Azure Databricks](https://docs.azuredatabricks.net/spark/latest/sparkr/rstudio.html#rstudio-on-databricks)